 More importantly, it was his second walk-off home run in three days against the Mets, but the second one proved rather costly because it broke an apartment building window across the street.

-Sammy Sosa Breaks Window With Home Run
+Sammy Sosa Breaks Window With Walk-Off HR

 This one, in particular, was different.

 When Sosa hopped after hitting a ball, fans knew the slugger caught it all.
 The only question was where it was going to land.
 That home run just happened to break a window and was a price the Cubs were likely very gracious to pay.
 As for who would pay for the new window?
 “Send the bill to Andy MacPhail and Ed Lynch,” Sosa said per the New York Times, regarding the former Cubs president and general manager.

 Regardless of his Hall of Fame status, Sosa was one of the undoubtedly one of the greatest power hitters of all time and helped take Cubs baseball to new heights.
 This was just another example.